phptuts/codingwithnoah/arduino-blockly/lesson-4-count-loops-servos/index.md

 ![Count Loop](/images/arduino-block/lesson-4/step5b.png)

-6) Open the "Input/Output" menu open connect it to the inside of the "Count Loop".
+6) Open the “Input/Output” menu and connect “Serial Print” block to the inside of the “Count Loop” block.

 ![Count Loop](/images/arduino-block/lesson-4/step6a.png)

 ![Count Loop](/images/arduino-block/lesson-4/step6b.png)

-7) Discard the empty quote block into the trash.
+7) Discard the "Text" block.

 ![Count Loop](/images/arduino-block/lesson-4/step7.png)

-8) Open the "Text" menu option and connect the "Text Join" to the "Serial Print" block.
+8) Open the "Text" menu option and connect the "Text Join" block to the "Serial Print" block.

 ![Serial Print](/images/arduino-block/lesson-4/step8a.png)

 ![Serial Print](/images/arduino-block/lesson-4/step8b.png)

-9) Open the "Text" menu option and connect the "Text" to the "Text Join" block.
+9) Open the "Text" menu option and connect a "Text" block to the "Text Join" block.
 Put in the words "The loop is on " inside the "Text" block.

 ![Serial Print](/images/arduino-block/lesson-4/step9a.png)

 ![Serial Print](/images/arduino-block/lesson-4/step9b.png)

-10) Connect the "Get Variable" block and connect it to the "Text Join".
-Be sure the "i" variable is set in the dropdown box.
+10) Connect a "Get Variable" block and connect it to the "Text Join" block.
+Be sure the "i" variable is set in the drop-down box.

 ![Serial Print](/images/arduino-block/lesson-4/step10a.png)